PrestaShop/example_module_mailtheme/README.md

 # Requirements

 This module requires PrestaShop 1.7.6 to work correctly.
-For now its minimum version has been set to 1.7.5 because the new version has not been updated in core code.

 # Install